mars0i/algrand/README.md

 # algrand
-Code for thinking about algorithmic randomness
+A motley collection of code written to help me think about algorithmic randomness.

 Most of this is in Clojure.
-(I use Sean Luke's Java Mersenne Twister for pseudorandom number generation.)
 The Clojure source is under *src/clj*`, with the fun stuff in *src/clj/algrand*.
+(Traditionally, I've used Sean Luke's Java Mersenne Twister for pseudorandom number generation with Clojure, but that may change.)

 Some code is in Haskell, which is a good language for representing the kind of infinite trees that represent possible random sequences.
 This